irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Sicario_vanilla.png) | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Sicario.png) |

 ### Changes Summary
-Smokebomb cooldown was reduced from 60 to 45 seconds, since this perk deck is allright.
+Smokebomb cooldown was reduced from 60 to 45 seconds, since this perk deck is alright.

 ### Additional info/tips
 Do not equip new Revitalized skill from tier 4 artfull dodge subtree since it doesn't do anything when you have sicario.